VatsalPatel18/ml-copilot-agent/README.md

 4. **Push to your fork** and submit a pull request.

 ## License

-This project is licensed under the CC-BY-NC-ND-4.0 License.
+This software is licensed under a Custom License Agreement.
+© 2024 Vatsal Patel.
+All rights reserved.

+For details, please refer to the [LICENSE](./LICENSE) file.

 ## Acknowledgments